- The Importance of Sleep (Quality)

 Eight Sleep offers its smart mattress in several different configurations and sizes.
 The prices in the table below reflect list prices and do not include any sales or discounts.

-As a reminder, the Pod doesn’t include a mattress but is meant for retrofitting any 11-inch mattress, and the Pod Pro Max is meant for extra hot sleepers.
-We got the Pod Pro in king size, as indicated in bold above.
+As a reminder, the Pod 3 Cover doesn’t include a mattress but is meant for retrofitting any 10 to 11-inch mattress, and the Pod 3 Max is meant for extra hot sleepers.
+For an additional $100, you can get an enhanced version of the Pod 3 Cover that fits any 10 to 16-inch mattress.

 As you can see, the Eight Sleep system costs more than some regular mattresses but less than other high-end options from companies such as Sleep Number and Tempur-Pedic — neither of which have the same water-based cooling technology that Eight Sleep offers.

-If you’d like to give Eight Sleep a try (note that you have 100 nights to try the system and send it back if you don’t like it), make sure to use the link above — it’ll save you $150 off the purchase price.
+If you’d like to give Eight Sleep a try (note that you have 100 nights to try the system and send it back if you don’t like it), make sure to use the link above and enter coupon code KUMMER at checkout — it’ll save you $150 off the purchase price.

 How Eight Sleep Has Changed How We Sleep